resistics/resistics/docs/source/advanced/pre-process.rst

     :lines: 57-70
     :lineno-start: 57

-The two separate datasets can be sticthed together using the :meth:`resistics.utilities.utilsInterp.fillGap` method of module :mod:`resistics.utilities.utilsInterp`.
+The two separate datasets can be stitched together using the :meth:`resistics.utilities.utilsInterp.fillGap` method of module :mod:`resistics.utilities.utilsInterp`.

 .. literalinclude:: ../../../examples/advanced/preprocessGapFill.py
     :linenos: